usnistgov/FIPS201/_FIPS201/system.md

 ![PIV System Connections]({{site.baseurl}}/{{page.collection}}/images/system-direct.png){:style="width: 1047px;" latex-src="system-direct.pdf" latex-fig="3-3"}

-While it is possible to directly accept a PIV Card from another agency, the recommended interoperability mechanism for most agencies is to use a federation protocol as discussed in [Section 7]{federation.md#s-7}.
+While it is possible to directly accept a PIV Card from another agency, the recommended interoperability mechanism for most agencies is to use a federation protocol as discussed in [Section 7](federation.md#s-7).
 In this method, the PIV cardholder authenticates to an
-Identity Provider (IdP) using their PIV Card or derived PIV credential.
+Identity Provider (IdP), which is part of the PIV Issuance and Management Subsystem, using their PIV Card or derived PIV credential.
+The IdP verifies the credential and determines the attributes associated with the PIV account.
 The IdP then creates an assertion that is sent to the relying subsystem.
-The connections and data flows between these components is shown in [Figure 3.4](#fig-3-4).
+The connections and data flows between these components are shown in [Figure 3.4](#fig-3-4).

 [Figure 3-4.
 PIV System Federation Connections](#fig-3-4){:name="fig-3-4"}
 {:latex-ignore="true"}

 ![PIV System Federation Connections]({{site.baseurl}}/{{page.collection}}/images/system-federation.png){:style="width: 1047px;" latex-src="system-federation.pdf" latex-fig="3-4"}

-While this Specification makes no requirements on when to apply direct or federated authentication mechanisms, there are some natural mappings.
-For example, note that physical access systems are not usually well-suited for a federation protocol, and that derived PIV credentials can only be verified directly by their issuer.
+While this Standard makes no requirements on when to apply direct or federated authentication mechanisms, there are some natural mappings.
+For example, note that physical access systems are not usually well-suited for a federation protocol.
+Also, note that many derived PIV credentials can only be verified directly by their issuer and are therefore better suited for use in federation.